abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures_1_to_5/Lecture_1_C/Lecture_1.md

 - Source code --> Compiler --> Machine code.

-- Compiler: Program that translates one languaje to another.
+- Compiler: Program that translates one language to another.

 ## Visual Studio Code for CS50